LLNL/gidiplus/README.md

 pugixml version 1.8, available from https://pugixml.org/2016/11/24/pugixml-1.8-release.html

 # Installation
-After downloading pugixml, create a symbolic link to the source directory inside gidiplus:

-    `ln -s /path/to/pugixml-1.8 pugixml`

-Then use make to build the project.
+Use make to build the project (pugixml will be downloaded automatically if not present).
 Important targets in the Makefile are:

 | Target     | Description
 |------------|------------